Berkeley-CS195/fa23/assignments/h195-proj2.md

 ## 2. Proposal

 The project proposal outlines what your project will be and is due via bCourses by {{page.proposaldue}}, 11:59pm.
-The sections of the proposal are as follows:
+The proposal spec is as follows:

-1. 1-2 paragraphs (about 500 words) describing the project vision.
-2. Separate list of additional resources or readings, like those on our syllabus, that relate to your project or inform its design.
-You aren't strictly required to have any, but many projects will have some and it will be good to track them.
-3. (If you worked in a group) A list of the members of your team, and a bullet list breakdown describing what each member is responsible for.
-(If a team of one, still give a bullet list breakdown of the individual tasks required to complete this project.)
-   Assign a very rough hours estimate to complete each task.
-This is an opportunity to practice the skill of professionalism in project management.
-   In part that means: please do not be heroic in assigning these estimates.
-   Would it take 10 minutes if everything goes right and you know exactly what to do and how to do it at the outset?
-That's probably a minimum 1 hour task then, being realistic.
-Good project managers build in time for fishing about for what to do, re-doing work that was done when there is an unexpected hiccup, etc. That said, professionalism also means not grotesquely "padding" the estimates.
-4. 1-2 paragraphs (about 500 words) describing the main open questions or potential areas of concern on the horizon for this project.
-This is in part to help you foresee problems for yourselves by stopping to consider this.
-It is also in part to communicate with us so we can help you address open questions, find additional resources, organize around concerns, etc.
+Submit a google doc link with comment access for the TAs including a brief synopsis of what you plan to do for your project, and who are your partners if you have them.

+This synopsis can range from 2-5 sentences in length, and can be (slightly) modified in the future.
+However, we want you to stay mostly committed to the project you describe in this submission.

+We want to know about your topic, issue, intended/possible audience, and implementation.
+Specifics need not be included unless you know them at this point.

 ## 3. Presentation